 On Memory Lapses and Voids

-Everybody has some degree of short-term memory loss, and everybody has some degree of long-term memory loss.
+Everybody has some degree of short-term memory loss, and some degree of long-term memory loss.
 We wonder why we forget some things and worry a bit that sometimes the things we forget really do matter.
 When you have a spouse or a partner who can fill in the memory lapses, it eases the worries about blanking on some things.
-But once in a while, in petty disputes about what you remember about such-and-such but the partner remembers it differently, it can lead to arguments that may get out of hand.
+But once in a while, in petty disputes about what you remember about such-and-such, but the partner remembers it differently, it can lead to arguments that may get out of hand.
 Nobody needs uninvited distress.
 Voids in memory are usually out of our hands and out of our brains, both figuratively and physiologically.
 Sometimes forgetting doesn’t matter but in a court of law or in sworn statements, it matters a lot.
 Reputations and legal actions are at stake.

 Some facts from 50 years go are still important in making a case